faclc4/YCSB/README.md

 javac -cp .:build/ycsb.jar:lib/* InfinispanGlue.java

 You can have multiple InfinispanGlue classes, each one for each versioning strategy you want to test.
+The InfinispanGLue is just an example.

 All the dependencies are located in the /lib folder.